Mary J. Blige, 48, Shows Off Toned Body For ‘Self’ Magazine

 R&B legend Mary J. Blige has graced the cover of Self Magazine and looks absolutely incredible.

-The “No More Drama” hitmaker shared the cover and the photoshoot inside to her Instagram, and what a spread it is.
+The “No More Drama” hitmaker shared the cover and the photoshoot inside on her Instagram, and what a spread it is.

-For the cover shot, Blige is posing in sunglasses while wearing a black-and-white netted sports crop top with white hot pants of the same material.
+For the cover shot, Mary is posing in sunglasses while wearing a black-and-white netted sports crop top with white hot pants of the same material.
 She has on sunglasses with huge hoop earrings while showing off her rose tattoo on her thigh.
-Her toned body is on full display as she fiercely places one hand to her hand and the other on her leg.
+Her toned body is on full display as she fiercely places one hand on her head and the other on her leg.
 Mary is sporting blond wavy hair and has never looked better.

-Other shots for the issue consist of her in a snake print garment while wearing a low-cut vest top and more sportswear looks which compliment her beautiful shape.
+Other shots for the issue consist of her in a snake print garment while wearing a low-cut vest top and more sportswear looks, which compliment her beautiful shape.

-There are also some up-close beauty shots in black-and-white included which highlight how much of a natural stunner the “Real Love” songstress is.
+There are also some up-close beauty shots in black-and-white included, which highlight how much of a natural stunner the “Real Love” songstress is.

 Mary thanked Self for allowing her to be on their latest cover and giving her the opportunity to share herself with her fans again.